 Proportioning for Ordinary Concrete: Object of mix design, Strength required for various grades as per IS456, Preliminary test, cube test.Proportioning for ordinary mix as prescribed by IS and its interpretation.
-Adjustment on site, Introduction of formwork visites the completion of this course the students will be their to.
+Adjustment on site, Introduction of formwork course outcomes. course outcomes.
+There are completion of this course the students will be able to.
 CO1 Define the characteristics of ingredients of concrete and their role in preparing the concrete.
 CO2 Decide the type of concrete to be used as per the prevailing exposure condition.
 CO3 Design the ratio of constituents of concrete to get required compressive strength.
 CO4 Perform the test on concrete at site for quality control.